mataroablog/mataroa/README.md

 See how to contribute using email patches here:
 [git-send-email.io](https://git-send-email.io/).

-## Development
+## Local Development

 This is a [Django](https://www.djangoproject.com/) codebase.
 Check out the [Django docs](https://docs.djangoproject.com/) for general technical documentation.

-### Structure

 The Django project is [`mataroa`](mataroa).
 There is one Django app, [`main`](main), with all business logic.
 Application CLI commands are generally divided into two categories, those under `python manage.py` and those under `make`.

-### Set up subdomains
+### Subdomains

-Because mataroa works primarily with subdomain, one cannot access the basic web app using the standard `http://127.0.0.1:8000` or `http://localhost:8000` URLs.
-What we do for local development is adding a few custom entries on our `/etc/hosts` system file.
+Mataroa works primarily with subdomain, thus one cannot access the basic web app using the standard `http://127.0.0.1:8000` or `http://localhost:8000` URLs.
+What we do for local development is add a few custom entries on our `/etc/hosts` system file.

 Important note: there needs to be an entry of each user account created in the local development environment, so that the web server can respond to it.